ipa320/RosTooling.github.io/docu/LearnRosModels.md

 ![alt text](images/04_learn_rosmodels.gif)

 Now that you understand how the textual editor and the models validator work, you can check one of the extended examples.
 The project "de.fraunhofer.ipa.ros.communication.objects" under "BasicSpecs/Components" contains some examples.
 We strongly recommend taking a look at "ros_component_template.ros2".

+Also [clone and check the Catalog](Environment_setup.md#3-import-the-catalog) with many real exmaples of ROS components.